By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 The comparison between the ingredients a recipe requires and the ingredients in the inventory is facilitated by the

 for ingredient comparison.
-Additionally, it implements the method calculateSimilarity()
+Additionally, it implements the method calculateSimilarity(), which accepts a Recipe and

 proportion of the recipe’s ingredient requirements that are fulfilled.